alexisorellana/alexisorellana.github.io/_pages/about.md

 My research interests lie at the intersection of labor economics and the economics of education.

 I completed my Ph.D. in Economics at the University of Rochester.
-I hold a B.Sc. in Electrical Engineering and a M.Sc. in Applied Economics from the University of Chile.
+I hold a B.Sc. in Electrical Engineering and a M.Sc. in Applied Economics from Universidad de Chile.
 Before starting doctoral studies, I worked as an economist at the Chilean Antitrust Agency.

 Contact: <a href="mailto:boris.orellana@northwestern.edu">boris.orellana@unab.cl</a>